 11 a.m - 5 p.m. every day the Museum is open.
 NOTE: The Museum will be open every day (except July 4) beginning May 22, 2024.

 Your Yellowstone National Park experience can include the National Museum of Military Vehicles, our nation’s world-class military history museum!
 Every day, tourists from around the world are awestruck at the incredible depth and detail found inside our Museum.
 We are passionate about excellence and we strive to create a world-class museum experience for every guest that walks through our doors.
 Plan your visit today!

 “To honor the service and sacrifice of our veterans and their families.
 To educate next generations on the history of American freedom.
 To preserve and share historic military vehicles.”

 In 2012, Dan Starks bought a tank.
 It was the start of something big.
 Since then he's acquired hundreds more tanks, jeeps, trucks, motorcycles, landing craft and other military vehicles.
 It's now the biggest collection of military rolling stock in in the U.S. outside of the armed forces themselves.

-There is a smaller museum within the museum featuring a historically significant collection of firearms -- from the first sniper rifle used in combat to the fully authenticated musket that fired the first shot in the Revolutionary War Battle of Bunker Hill.
+There is a smaller museum within the museum featuring a historically significant collection of firearms -- including the fully authenticated musket that fired the first shot in the Revolutionary War Battle of Bunker Hill.

 The General George C. Marshall Gallery at the National Museum of Military Vehicles highlights the American experience during World War II.
 General Marshall was the head of the Army during World War II and was the architect of the Marshall plan to reconstruct Europe.
 Winston Churchill lauded Marshall as the "organizer of victory" for his leadership of the Allied victory in World War II.